KUJOHS/KUJOHS/README.md

- came back to genshin for Snezhnaya& sandrone IM SO BEHIND IN NODKRAI pls DO NOT come into my whispers asking me to buy you supporter just bc i can afford it, sorry i have a job??😭 &
+- came back to genshin for Snezhnaya&
+  -sandrone IM SO BEHIND IN NODKRAI

+- pls DO NOT come into my whispers asking me to buy you supporter just bc i can afford it, sorry i have a job??😭 &
 Genuinely dni if u like stroheim bc wtf??